Covers of surfaces, Kleinian groups, and the curve complex: Background

 \subsection{Curves on surfaces}

-Recall that a simple curve is \emph{essential} if it is neither nullhomotopic nor peripheral (i.e. it doesn't bound a disk or once punctured disk on $S$).
+Recall that a simple curve is \emph{essential} if it is neither nullhomotopic nor peripheral (i.e. it does not bound a disk or once punctured disk on $S$).
 As is usual in the subject, we will generally refer to a vertex $\alpha \in \C(S)^{(0)}$ as a curve.
 We reserve the term $\emph{loop}$ to refer to an embedded circle in $S$.
-For example, with these conventions, a curve is represented by a loop.
+With these conventions, a curve is represented by a loop.

 Given curves $\alpha, \beta \in \C(S)^{(0)}$, their \textit{geometric intersection number}, denoted $i(\alpha, \beta)$, is defined as